 What are the Top Five Traditional Chinese Dishes?
 The Ultimate Guide to Chinese Food with LTL

-It’s possible to write thousands of words and endless blogs relating to Chinese food so we’ll keep this one short and snappy and pick our five favourite traditional foods in China which you MUST try when coming here.
+It’s possible to write thousands of words and endless blogs relating to traditional food in China so we’ll keep this one short and snappy and pick our five favourite traditional foods in China which you MUST try when coming here.

 Traditional Food in China #1 – Peking Duck/Beijing Duck 北京烤鸭